DasNaCl/csc/popl/revs/rebuttal.md

 The paper studies dead-code elimination (DCE) as well as constant folding (CF) in the setting of (formally) secure compilers.
 So far, the only practical compiler that involves formal methods is CompCert, but it is not proven secure.
-Nevertheless, CompCert, as well as not-formally proven compilers, such as gcc or clang, perform DCE and CF.
+[TODO: nono, there's cakeml. tone this down.
+I'd say 'a great reference' in place of 'the only practical'] Nevertheless, CompCert, as well as not-formally proven compilers, such as gcc or clang, perform DCE and CF.
 DCE and CF are foundational compiler optimisations that any optimising compiler makes use of.
 Therefore, we believe our approach is as applicable as formal methods when it comes to state-of-the-art compiler development, given that this work presents a tool to reduce the burden when applying formal methods to compilers.